Kumaon division: Nepalese invasion and its defeat

 In the latter half of the 18th century, the power of Kumaon was on decline, as the king Mahendra Chand was unable to properly administer the country.
-After the fall of Doti, the Kingdom of Nepal decided to invade over Kumaon.
+After the fall of Doti, the Kingdom of Nepal decided to again invade over Kumaon.
 The Gorkha forces, under the leadership of Amar Singh Thapa crossed the kali river, and reached the outskirts of Almora via Sor and Gangoli.
 After facing tough resistance by King Mahendra Chand's uncle who was leading the army, and retreating temporarily, the Gorkha's returned again and in the ensuing battle Mahendra Chand's uncle was killed.
 Hearing about his uncle's death, Mahendra Chandra became frightened and fled to the plains.
 Kumaon was annexed to the Kingdom of Nepal in 1790.

 The Gorkha rule over Kumaon lasted for 24 years.
 The only architectural advancements during the period was a road connecting kali river to Srinagar via Almora.
 The Gorkha rule over Kumaon is said to have been cruel and barbaric.
 The Gorkha's only thought of Kumaon and Garwhal (which was conquered some years after the invasion of Kumaon) as frontier states and so proper administration was not practiced.
-Many Kumaoni people were sold to slavery by Gorkha administrators in Kumaon, who were often left unsupervised by the primary Gorkha leadership.
 Almora was the largest town of Kumaon during the Gorkha period, and is estimated to have about 1000 houses.

 After the Gorkhas started meddling in the territories of Oudh, the Nawab of Oudh, who was then a suzerain of the British Empire, asked for their help, thus paving way for the Anglo-Nepalese War of 1814.
 The British forces under Colonel Nicholas, consisting of about forty five hundred men and six pounder guns, entered Kumaon through Kashipur and conquered Almora on 26 April 1815.
 On the same day, Chandra Bahadur Shah, one of the principle Gurkha chiefs, sent a flag of truce, requesting to end hostilities in the region.
 A negotiation was brought up the following day, under which the Gurkhas agreed to leave the Country, and all its fortified places.
 The war ended with Nepal signing the Treaty of Sugauli in 1816, under which, Kumaon officially became a British territory.